Press Kit — Media Resources for Arkansas Pension Investigation

 “This is a wonderful message, Stacy.
 I will reach out to the Auditor directly, but please let him know how deeply we appreciate his support… you are truly one of a kind; forever grateful.”

-— Lawrence Berman, Israel Bonds National Managing Director, replying to the Auditor’s office on the October 7 anniversary (source document)
+— Lawrence Berman, the bond issuer’s national managing director, replying to the Auditor’s office on the October 7 anniversary (source document)

 “It had come to his attention” that Israel Bonds were available, and the State Treasury “currently holds approximately $55 million in Israel Bonds as part of its $11 billion portfolio.”

-— Jason Brady, Auditor of State’s appointee to APERS board, introducing Israel Bonds to the board (June 11, 2025)
+— Jason Brady, Auditor of State’s appointee to APERS board, introducing the investment to the board (June 11, 2025)

 “Still zero for APERS.”